 The WNPA contains four public houses, three hotels and several guest houses.
 All the public houses are situated in the village of Wolvercote in the western half of the WNPA and one has become a community pub.
 There are several blocks of office accommodation, a group at Jordan Hill in the east of the ward and others at isolated locations such as at Elsfield Hall and Upper Wolvercote (next to the church).
 Within Cutteslowe Park there is a garden centre.

-In Wolvercote village, the two shops - one a post office and one a former post office - have struggled to survive in recent years and yet they are a lifeline for many.
+Photo: John Bleach struggled to survive in recent years and yet they are a lifeline for many.
 There is also a post office and shop on the eastern side of the ward near Cutteslowe Park.
 Additionally, adjacent to the A44 in the middle of the ward (at the proposed Northern Gateway) there are small shops and cafes attached to two filling stations, with the above-mentioned hotels located nearby.